rlee0525/Algorithms/Companies/Yelp/interview.md

 - Sort strings containing restaurant names and ratings by ratings
 - Given a list of businesses and their ratings, return the median (the business with the median rating)
 - **Someone reports openting the webpage of Yelp takes too long, what may cause these situations and how can you deal with it?**
-- Given a list of the retaurants' opening time, merge them if they have overlap and write some test cases. (merge interval problem from the leetcode)
 - Implement a BFS in your preferred programming language.
 - Given the length and width of a board, also given a number n, generate a board that randomly contains n mines in this board.
 - Color sort: given a collection of different colors, return the sorted collection of colors based on the frequency.